MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOApplicationPermission.md

 You must be a SharePoint Administrator to run this cmdlet.
 For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at [Intro to SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps).

-> ![NOTE]
+> [!NOTE]
 > Only app-only permissions are supported for guest applications accessing SharePoint Embedded applications.
-Delegated permissions are not supported and are default set to `None`
+Delegated permissions are not supported and are default set to `None`.

 ## EXAMPLES